sevensidedsilver/workco-assessment/README.md

 update the inventory in the store when removing item from cart

-remove "your cart is empty" when items are in Cart
+remove "your cart is empty" when items are in Cart DONE

 add "out of stock" for store items with less than 1 inventory